-I've been working in marketing communications for over 20 years, researching for almost 10, writing stories and baking since I was seven or eight, and making and selling pots for just under two years.
+I've been working in marketing communications for over 20 years, researching for over 10, writing stories and baking since I was seven or eight, and making and selling pots for about three years.
 I built my marketing career in California and British Columbia in a wide range of industries - technology to entertainment to large consumer brands.
 But it has been making and selling pots that has given me a new joy for marketing communications and an understanding of what artisans and very small business owners face when it comes to communicating about their products.
 So I really get it, what it's like to balance making and creating with all the demands of business in today's world.
 I'm passionate about teaching and training, and love seeing artisans empowered when they know how to use social media platforms and other marketing tools to get their work noticed.

 The Longer (but not complete) Story

 Once upon a time there was a little girl who was cheeky, curious and charming and who just knew that whatever she put her mind to she could achieve.
 She knew, before she knew the idiom or even what an idiom was, that the world was her oyster and she was going to find lots of pearls… Wait, this isn’t what you were expecting?
 It does say “my story” up above after all.
 Perhaps you were thinking you’d find something more traditional.
 You’re here because you want to get to know me, my experience, and just why you can trust me to help you with your precious creations.
 I want you to know me just a little bit because I want you to be excited to work with me.

 First and foremost, I am a storyteller.
 I love telling stories.
 I love hearing stories.
 When I was a kid I looked forward to summer vacation not just because I could play all day but also because my mom would take me to the library and I could check out as many books as I wanted and stay up as late as I wanted reading.

 It was THE BEST THING IN THE WORLD!